 Boddy originally purchased the property in 1937 as a ranch, attracted to the beautiful spring-fed streams and stunning oak groves in the foothills of the San Gabriel mountains.
 Native Americans once used the acorns as a food source and for medicinal purposes, and were able to make starch from the acorns.
 The oak groves also supported an incredible eco-system of wildlife.

-In 1950 Boddy opened his LA garden one weekend to the public.
-It attracted an incredible 5,000 visitors!
+In 1950 Boddy opened his LA garden for just one weekend to the public, and it attracted an incredible 5,000 visitors!
 This came as quite a shock to the neighbors.
 Boddy then tried to get the proper permits to run his property as a garden open to the public, however the neighbors lobbied hard against this.

-In 1953 Boddy retired and put the property up for sale.
-It actually attracted the attention of Walt Disney who thought this LA garden might be perfect for his new theme park.
-There was another proposal on the table to use the land as a dump.
+In 1953 Boddy retired and put the property up for sale, attracting the attention of Walt Disney who thought this LA garden might be perfect for his new theme park.
+There was also another proposal on the table to use the land as a dump.

 Descanso Gardens Boddy House sign

-The Boddy's house was designed in the Hollywood Regency style.
-They hired 'Architect To The Stars' James Dolena.
+The Boddy's house was designed in the Hollywood Regency style by 'Architect To The Stars' James Dolena.
 There are many examples of Dolena's work throughout Beverly Hills and Brentwood.

 Descanso Gardens Boddy House entry

-The Boddy House is available to rent for special events.
-Look at the inspirational quote on the wall from Boddy.
+The Boddy House is also available to rent for special events, where guests can read inspirational quotes on the wall from Boddy!

 Descanso Gardens Visitor Guide

-This is the entry way and sun room to Boddy's house.
-There are lots of historic exhibits about this LA garden.
+This is the entry way to Boddy's house, with lots of historic exhibits about this LA garden.

 Descanso Gardens Tourist Guide